Chetnik attack on the Užice Republic: Battles on the approaches

 Armed clashes began on the evening of 31 October when Chetniks from Karan and Ribaševina encountered fighters of the Dragačevo Battalion of the Čačak NOP Detachment in Trnava near Užice, who had been pulled from the front toward the Užice area.
 According to the Partisan version, the Chetniks attacked the Dragačevo Battalion company and forced it to retreat.
 According to the Chetnik version, the Partisans attacked them.
 In any case, the Karan and Ribaševina Chetniks initially succeeded in pushing the Partisans out of Trnava, but by the morning of 1 November, they were defeated due to reinforcements from the Užice NOP Detachment.

 On 1 November, partisan agitators managed to convince mobilized villagers in the areas of Zlatibor, Kremna, and Bioska that Chetnik leaders were planning an attack on Užice, after which most of the mobilized villagers returned home.
 In the village of Bioska, the Partisans disarmed the local Chetnik detachment.
 Additionally, in Užice, personnel of the local Chetnik command were arrested, and 20 Chetniks belonging to the town guard were disarmed.
 In this way, some Chetnik groups in the Užice area were neutralized before the main attack.

-The civil war began with the Chetnik attack on Užice, Ivanjica, Čačak, Gornji Milanovac, and other places in the liberated territory on the night between 31 October and 1 November 1941.
-Mihailović’s interpretation of the causes of the conflict differed from the Partisan one, claiming that the Partisans "treacherously" attacked Požega on the night of 31 October 1941, which they captured after a two-day battle with heavy losses.
-For the attack on Čačak, the Chetniks withdrew the bulk of their forces from the siege of Kraljevo.